TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/MigrationSteps.rst

 See warning during composer require command
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you still install one of the abandoned extensios via its ``typo3-ter`` package key, you also will see a warning during the ``composer require`` command.
+If you still install one of the abandoned extensions via its ``typo3-ter`` package key, you also will see a warning during the ``composer require`` command.

 |composer abandoned note|